ENVIRONMENTAL IMPACT

 Source: Masanet et al., Science, 2020

 A single newsletter sends 1–4 emails per week.
 Over a year, that’s 50–200 emails you probably never open.
-Unsubscribing from 20 newsletters prevents 1,000–4,000 emails per year from being generated, transmitted, and stored.
+Unsubscribing from 20 newsletters prevents 1,000–4,000 emails per year from being generated, transmitted, and stored — which is a bigger environmental win than deleting emails you already received.

-A single hyperscale data center can cover 100,000+ sq ft and use 3–5 million gallons of water per day for cooling.
-Reducing stored data means fewer servers, fewer data centers, and less strain on local land and water resources.
+A single hyperscale data center can cover 100,000+ sq ft and, depending on the cooling method, use several million gallons of water per day.
+Reducing stored data doesn’t shut down existing data centers, but it reduces the long-term pressure to build new ones.

 Source: U.S. DOE, 2024